ex-man/GeneralInsurance_Class/Lessons/Lesson4/README.md

 1) Core of the lesson is [Insurance triangles](loss_development.md)
 2) The optional part goes a bit further with introducing [Capital](capital_in_insurance_OPTIONAL.md)

-#### Feedback (3 min)
-Please fill in [survey](https://forms.office.com/Pages/ResponsePage.aspx?id=unI2RwfNcUOirniLTGGEDmMCeqOOjBtIuObM18vXqrtUQlFNREZXWTIxMEdNMDhQMDFaWkI3SkNLSC4u) about this lesson to help us to improve the course.

 #### Homework (~30 min) [4b / 2b]
 Replicate exercises 2 and 3 in [Insurance triangles](loss_development.md) for *your specific* dataset